ietf-tools/bibxml-service/docs/ref/glossary.rst

       Fetcher function is passed the ``anchor`` argument as a string, for which it must return
       a :class:`~bib_models.models.bibdata.BibliographicItem` instance,
-      and is expected to raise either :class:`sources.exceptions.RefNotFoundError` or :class:`pydantic.ValidationError`.
+      and is expected to raise either :class:`main.exceptions.RefNotFoundError` or :class:`pydantic.ValidationError`.

       .. seealso:: :ref:`xml2rfc-path-resolution-algorithm`